michael2012z/BitBible/markdown/KJV/files/Num.md

 35. And it came to pass, when the ark set forward, that Moses said, Rise up, Lord, and let thine enemies be scattered; and let them that hate thee flee before thee.

-36. And when it rested, he said, Return, O Lord, unto the many thousands of Israel.many thousands: Heb. ten thousand thousands
+36. And when it rested, he said, Return, O Lord, unto the many thousands of Israel.

 ## Numbers 11

-1. And when the people complained, it displeased the Lord: and the Lord heard it; and his anger was kindled; and the fire of the Lord burnt among them, and consumed them that were in the uttermost parts of the camp.complained: or, were as it were complainersit displeased: Heb. it was evil in the ears of
+1. And when the people complained, it displeased the Lord: and the Lord heard it; and his anger was kindled; and the fire of the Lord burnt among them, and consumed them that were in the uttermost parts of the camp.

-2. And the people cried unto Moses; and when Moses prayed unto the Lord, the fire was quenched.was…: Heb. sunk
+2. And the people cried unto Moses; and when Moses prayed unto the Lord, the fire was quenched.

-3. And he called the name of the place Taberah: because the fire of the Lord burnt among them.Taberah: that is, A burning
+3. And he called the name of the place Taberah: because the fire of the Lord burnt among them.

-4. And the mixt multitude that was among them fell a lusting: and the children of Israel also wept again, and said, Who shall give us flesh to eat?fell…: Heb. lusted a lustwept…: Heb. returned and wept
+4. And the mixt multitude that was among them fell a lusting: and the children of Israel also wept again, and said, Who shall give us flesh to eat?

 5. We remember the fish, which we did eat in Egypt freely; the cucumbers, and the melons, and the leeks, and the onions, and the garlick:

 6. But now our soul is dried away: there is nothing at all, beside this manna, before our eyes.

-7. And the manna was as coriander seed, and the colour thereof as the colour of bdellium.colour thereof…: Heb. eye of it as the eye of
+7. And the manna was as coriander seed, and the colour thereof as the colour of bdellium.

 8. And the people went about, and gathered it, and ground it in mills, or beat it in a mortar, and baked it in pans, and made cakes of it: and the taste of it was as the taste of fresh oil.